Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 ## common_get_url_by_path()

 This is a simple function that will attempt to convert a path (within your WP base) to its corresponding URL.
+If the path is outside `ABSPATH` it will fail.

 #### Arguments